 Mona Hatoum was born in Beirut to Palestinian family in 1952.
-She lives in London.
+She now divides her time between London and Berlin.

 Hatoum challenges the movements of surrealism and minimalism, making work which explores the conflicts and contradictions of our world.
 Her studies at the Slade School of Art coincided with developing ideas around gender and race, and she began to explore the relationship between politics and the individual through performance.